shrideio/shoebox/src/ci/README.md

         $ sudo install -t /usr/local/bin drone
         ```

     - Drone CLI requires the Drone admin user for running commands on the Drone service.
 The credential for the admin user can be extracted from the `DRONE_USER_CREATE` parameter from the `secrets.ini` file.
-Use the _username_ and _token_ parts to create a git user with matching username and password.
+Use the _username_ and _token_ parts to create a git user with a matching username and password.

     - Drone CLI requires `DRONE_TOKEN` and `DRONE_SERVER`environment variables to before connecting to the Drone service.
 Conveniently, the commands to set those variables can be fetched from the Drone web interface.
 Use the admin user credentials to log in to the Drone web interface.
-In the landing page click on the user icon (auto-generated icon with an abstract pattern in the top right corner), and then click _User Settings_ in the emerged context menu.
-In the opened page find the _Example CLI Usage_ section and copy-paste its content into the shell and run the commands.
+On the landing page, click on the user icon (auto-generated icon with an abstract pattern in the top right corner) and then click _User Settings_ in the emerged context menu.
+In the opened page, find the _Example CLI Usage_ section and copy-paste its content into the shell and run the commands.

       > INFO: The commands should resemble the following piece of code